0AceSpades0/0AceSpades0/README.md

-Hello My Name Is TheEmeraldBlade!
+Hello My Name Is AceSpades!

 Call Me Emerald, Amethyst

-Pansexual
+Lesbian

+any/all (She/her Preferred)

 Lucario Is My Favorite Pokemon